NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

-`ask` is a reporter that is used to make the agents in the agentset do something.
+`ask` is a command that is used to make the agents in the agentset do something.
 The syntax of this command is `ask *agentset/agent* [insert command here] `.
 When `ask` is used with an agentset, each agent will take its turn in a random order.
 For example,

 ```
 ask turtles [ fd 1 ]